hajdukd/hajdukd.github.io/_drafts/cleancode/2019-02-08-why-i-really-dont-like-final-modifer-on-method-input-parameters.md

 Clean code does a lot better job at solving the same issue.
 So why not simply favour what is best and also improve readability of method signatures ?

-What if i told you that clean and self-documenting code doesn't need such half-measures ?
+What if I told you that clean and self-documenting code doesn't need such half-measures ?